abhishekfdd/woocommerce-ajaxified-cart/README.txt

 Requires at least: 5.8
 Tested up to: 6.8
 Requires PHP: 8.0
-Stable tag: 2.0.1
+Stable tag: 2.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Seamless AJAX add‑to‑cart for WooCommerce: simple & variable products (archive + blocks) with accessible modal, fast fragments, zero reloads lean UX!
+AJAX add-to-cart for WooCommerce: simple & variable products on archives/blocks via accessible modal and instant cart refresh.

 == Description ==
 WooCommerce core does not provide AJAX add-to-cart on the single product page or for variable products listed on archive pages (it redirects to the single view).
 This plugin adds an unobtrusive AJAX workflow for: